 - b.
 The Dean of the College may designate an appropriate representative to assist in developing the case; but the Hearing Committee should determine the order of proof, should normally conduct the questioning of witnesses, and, if necessary, should secure the presentation of evidence important to the case. - c.
-The faculty member or his or her adviser and the Dean of the College and his or her representative should have the right, within reasonable limits, to question all witnesses who testify orally. - d.
-The faculty should have the opportunity to be confronted by all witnesses adverse to him or her.
-Where unusual and urgent reasons move the Hearing Committee to withhold this right, or where the witnesses cannot appear, the identity of the witness, as well as his or her statements, should nevertheless be disclosed to the faculty member.
+The faculty member or their adviser and the Dean of the College and their representative should have the right, within reasonable limits, to question all witnesses who testify orally. - d.
+The faculty should have the opportunity to be confronted by all witnesses adverse to them.
+Where unusual and urgent reasons move the Hearing Committee to withhold this right, or where the witnesses cannot appear, the identity of the witness, as well as their statements, should nevertheless be disclosed to the faculty member.